linkedin/openhouse/SETUP.md

 #### GRANT / REVOKE

-Note: Table Sharing is WIP for local docker setup.
-Below commands are provided for illustration purposes only.
+Table Sharing is enabled using OPA for local docker setup.
+By default, sharing is disabled.
+To enable sharing, run the following command in spark-shell.

 ```
 scala> spark.sql("ALTER TABLE openhouse.db.tb SET POLICY ( SHARING=true )").show